rosariorussell/portfolio/content/_index.md

 - rss
 - json
 ---
-<p>Senior accountant with expertise in financial reporting and tax strategy.
-Full stack developer using JavaScript and Python on AWS infrastructure.</p>
+<p>Senior accountant experienced with financial reporting, accounting systems, and budgeting.
+Full stack web developer using JavaScript and Node.js on AWS infrastructure.
+Data and statistical analysis using Python.</p>